 I would work so that everyone values what we do.
 I would work so that not only the organization but also the members of the other SOs and ACs value our voluntary work.

-I would work so that the [image] that many still have about the At-Large community and the ALAC changes in a positive way and I think that Rinalia and Sebastien have done huge steps towards that but I think there is a lot to be done still and I would definitely have that as my personal priority if elected to the Board.
+I would work so that the image that many still have about the At-Large and the ALAC changes in a positive way.
+And I think we have done huge steps toward that.
+But I think there is a lot to be done still and I would definitely have that as my personal priority if elected to the board.
 Thank you.

-Thank you very much, Leon.
-Next question is from Natalia.
-It is the second question of Natalia.
-Ariel, please.

-Thank you, Tijani.
-It's a question for both candidates: "According to the At-Large Review report there is a perception that the same persons are always participating and holding positions.
-How would you encourage more younger participation and assure a general release?"
+- >> TIJANI BEN JEMAA: Thank you very much, Leon.
+Next question from Natalia, second question from her. - >> ARIEL LIANG: Thank you.
+The question for both candidates, according to at large report there is the perception that the same persons that are participating and [inaudible] positions.
+How would you encourage more younger participation and ensure a general release.